MonkeyNi/tracker/readme.md

 1. OpenCV
 2. Numpy

+### 20201215 Updata
+1. NMS
+2. Key frame extraction

 ### TODO
-1. Get key frames;
-2. How to use class information;
+1. How to use class information;